 National Diversity Case Competition, University of Indiana

-Golden Eagles team members, Kevin Zhao, Anne Joseph, Earnestiena Cheng, and Ibrahim Velutini, competed at the National Diversity Case Competition at the University of Indiana in Bloomington, January 18, 2014.
+Team members, Salil Kelkar, Akash Desai, and Aditya Luthra, competed at the National Diversity Case Competition at the University of Indiana in Bloomington, January 17, 2015.

-This competition was entirely organized and led by Indiana University's Kelley School of Business students and with the help of prominent corporate sponsors, allowed teams to attend and compete with all expenses paid.
-There were a total of 32 teams that competed.
-Target, who was one of the corporate sponsors, provided the case prompt on what digital marketing strategies they should employ to engage more of the Hispanic market.
-Teams were randomly drawn and placed into seven pools of four or five teams.
-Boston College placed 2nd in their pool after the University of Pennsylvania.
-This competition has been held for the past three years prior to the Martin Luther King holiday to promote diversity in the workplace.
+The competition was organized and led by Indiana University's Kelley School of Business students and with the help of prominent corporate sponsors, allowed teams to attend and compete with all expenses paid.
+Each year, more than 30 teams compete for $20,000 in cash prizes.
+In the past couple of years where BC has attended, the case prompt has focused on marketing campaigns to engage the Hispanic consumer market.
+This competition is held each year prior to the Martin Luther King holiday to promote diversity in the workplace.

 Eller Ethics Case Competition, University of Arizona